 2. The Pump and Dump

-Perhaps made most famous by films like “Boiler Room” and “Wolf of Wall Street”, pump and dump schemes involve creating huge hype around a small company in a way that allows the promoters to off-load worthless shares at hugely inflated prices.
+Perhaps made most famous by films like “Boiler Room” and “Wolf of Wall Street”, pump and dump schemes involve creating huge hype around a small (and sometimes non-existent) company in a way that allows the promoters to off-load worthless shares at hugely inflated prices.

 It is traditionally executed by cold-calling tele-sales teams using high-pressure tactics from their operational base – or the ‘boiler room’, a term which reflects the fact that the location or operation is a high-pressure sales environment.

-These days, the first contact is just as likely to be initiated through email, text messages or social media.
+These days, the first contact is likely to be initiated through email, text messages or social media, but there are still plenty of cold-callers hounding expats regularly.

 3. The Prime Bank ‘investment’